angular/angular/aio/content/guide/schematics-for-libraries.md

-# Schematics for Libraries
+# Schematics for libraries

 When you create an Angular library, you can provide and package it with schematics that integrate it with the Angular CLI.
 With your schematics, your users can use `ng add` to install an initial version of your library, `ng generate` to create artifacts defined in your library, and `ng update` to adjust their project for a new version of your library that introduces breaking changes.

 All three types of schematics can be part of a collection that you package with your library.